Particular/docs.particular.net/nservicebus/transactional-session/index.md

 - dedup should be done by the user based on session
 - doesn't work in send only endpoints
-- requires a persistence that supports transactional session (where do we keep the list?)
+- requires a persistence that supports transactional session (where to add the list?)

 ## How it works